Crackdown on Immigrants Who Use Public Benefits Takes Effect

 Julia Gelatt, a senior policy analyst with the institute, said the guidelines are so complicated that there have even been reports of parents dropping their kids' free school lunches, which are not affected.

 Gelatt noted that the rules apply only to social services used after Monday and do not affect citizens or most green card holders.
-Refugees vetted by the State Department and other federal agencies before their arrival in the U.S., as well as people who obtain asylum, are not affected.
+Refugees vetted by federal agencies before their arrival, as well as people who obtain asylum, are not affected.

-The guidelines don't apply to many programs for children and pregnant and postnatal women, including Head Start early childhood education and the Supplemental Food Program for Women, Infants and Children.
+The guidelines don't apply to many programs for children and pregnant and postnatal women, including Head Start early childhood education and WIC.

 Nevertheless, Stephanie Santiago, who manages two Phoenix-area clinics for the nonprofit Mountain Park Health Center, said during the last three months of 2019 she suddenly saw scores of immigrants drop those and other benefits.